jqknono/project_translator/README.md

 A VSCode extension: An easy-to-use tool for multi-language localization of projects.

-**This extension has been contributed to the public organization [Project Translation](https://github.com/Project-Translation).
-Please visit the public organization's extension project at https://github.com/Project-Translation/project_translator**
+**NOTE**: This extension has been contributed to the public organization [Project Translation](https://github.com/Project-Translation).
+Please visit the public organization's extension project at https://github.com/Project-Translation/project_translator

 ## Samples